BrandonDuenas/House-Depot-Sales-2023/README.md

 ### Data Sources

-Sales Data: House Depot Provided me with the raw data located on a internal sales database detailing sales from the year 2023.
+Sales Data: Raw sales data for 2023 was extracted from House Depot's internal database and was then cleaned and transformed in preparation for analysis.

 ### Tools Used